crate/elasticsearch-inout-plugin/README.rst

 This Elasticsearch plugin provides the ability to export data by query on server side, by outputting the data directly on the according node.

+The data will get exported as one json object per line.

 Usage
 =====